-ELR Frequently Asked QuestionsFAQs that answer questions regarding the English Learner (EL) Roadmap.
-These questions will be updated as new information and resources on the EL Roadmap become available.
+Frequently Asked QuestionsFrequently Asked Questions that answer questions regarding the English Learner (EL) Roadmap.
+These questions will be updated as new information and resources on the CA EL Roadmap become available.

-California English Learner Roadmap: Strengthening Comprehensive Educational Policies, Programs, and Practices for English Learners
+California English Learner Roadmap: Strengthening Comprehensive Educational Policies, Programs, and Practices for English Learners FAQs

 What is the official title of the English Learner (EL) Roadmap?

-What is the EL Roadmap?
+What is the CA EL Roadmap?

-The EL Roadmap helps LEAs update their EL policies in response to changes in the State Standards, the Next Generation Science Standards, the English Language Development Standards, federal, and state law.
-More information about new state law that has implications for educating English learners can be found on the California Department of Education (CDE) California Education for a Global Economy Initiative Web page.
+The CA EL Roadmap helps LEAs update their EL policies in response to changes in the State Standards, the Next Generation Science Standards, the English Language Development Standards, federal, and state law.
+More information about new state law that has implications for educating English learners can be found on the California Department of Education (CDE) California Education for a Global Economy Initiative web page.

-The purpose of the EL Roadmap is to assist LEAs to promote local capacity-building and continuous improvement in each of the EL Roadmap principles’ areas and their interrelationship.
+The purpose of the CA EL Roadmap is to assist LEAs to promote local capacity-building and continuous improvement in each of the CA EL Roadmap principles’ areas and their interrelationship.
 Based on evidence of effectiveness from local experience as well as the most current rigorous research evidence that speaks to the strengths and needs of the diverse population of English learners, LEAs can implement similar strategies as they seek continuous improvement for their schools.

-The EL Roadmap includes information and resources that can benefit students, parents, community members, teachers, and school and district administrators.
+The CA EL Roadmap includes information and resources that can benefit students, parents, community members, teachers, and school and district administrators.

 Where can I find the EL Roadmap Policy?

-The California English Learner Roadmap State Board of Education Policy: Educational Program and Services for English Learners is available now on the CDE EL Roadmap Web page.
+The California English Learner Roadmap State Board of Education Policy: Educational Program and Services for English Learners is available now on the CDE EL Roadmap web page.